voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Variant[String[1], Array[String[1]]]`

-String or Array.
 Sets the clients allowed to mount the export with options.

 ##### <a name="-nfs--functions--create_export--ensure"></a>`ensure`

 Data type: `String[1]`

-String.
 Sets if enabled or not.

 Default value: `'present'`